Leukemia Therapeutics Market Size and Share

 By Therapeutic Modality: Gene Therapies Accelerate

-Small molecules retained 34.56% leukemia treatment market share in 2024 on the strength of oral BTK, BCL-2 and FLT3 inhibitors.
+Small molecules retained 34.56% leukemia therapeutics market share in 2024 on the strength of oral BTK, BCL-2, and FLT3 inhibitors.
 Yet gene therapies, notably CRISPR-edited allogeneic CAR-T and viral-free in vivo gene editing, are predicted to log 11.34% CAGR through 2030.
 Allogeneic approaches slash manufacturing time and widen patient eligibility, mitigating traditional autologous constraints.
 Bispecific antibodies and dual-CAR solutions counter antigen escape, while RNA platforms evolve toward programmable CAR-T generation.
 The modality convergence intensifies competition as diversified pipelines vie for hematology wallet share.

 By Route of Administration: Intravenous Gains Momentum

-Oral formulations captured 46.55% of leukemia treatment market size in 2024 but face a relative decline as infusion-based biologics gain speed.
+Oral formulations captured 46.55% of leukemia therapeutics market size in 2024 but face a relative decline as infusion-based biologics gain speed.
 Intravenous delivery is forecast to climb 11.75% CAGR, aligned with CAR-T, monoclonal and bispecific antibody infusions that require hospital oversight.
 Subcutaneous variants of monoclonals aim to lighten infusion chair time, offering outpatient convenience that could temper IV growth beyond 2028.
 Pediatric liquid formulations for those unable to swallow tablets strengthen oral volume but will not offset the infusion-heavy wave of advanced modalities.

 market segment share